10/11-speed Di2 beginner's guide to Di2

 When you buy a Di2 bike it generally does not come with a Di2 manual.
-And even when it does it is usually horribly outdated or full of information you just don’t need right now.
-On this page I’ll explain Di2 basics – everything you need to know to use your Di2 bike to its fullest potential.
+And even when it does it is usually horribly outdated or full of the information you just don’t need right now.
+On this page, I’ll explain the Di2 basics – everything you need to know to use your Di2 bike to its fullest potential.

-There is a lof of Di2 information out there, but it’s all very fragmented.
+There is a lot of Di2 information out there, but it’s all very fragmented.
 This guide is meant to help you get started.
 Some things I think every Di2 owner should know are:

 - What does Di2 mean?